 - 1 tbsp capers

 - 2 tbsp butter

 Prep: 5 mins | Cook: 10 mins

 1. Bring the steaks to room temperature, then pat dry and rub with a little olive oil, salt and pepper.

 2. Put a heavy-based frying or griddle pan over a high heat.
 Warm it for a couple of minutes till the pan is smoking hot.
 Add the steaks.
-Fry for 2-3 mins till browned underneath, then flip and fry for another 2-3 mins – blade steak is best cooked rare or medium rare.
+Fry for 2-3 mins till browned underneath, then flip and fry for another 2-3 mins – when fried, blade steak is best cooked rare or medium rare.

 4. While the steaks rest, finely chop the parsley leaves.
 Roughly chop the capers.